"Here we are!" said Zach happily, twirling around with his hands outstretched. "What do you think?"

 Despite his desire for some additional help, Zorian delayed approaching Ilsa until he actually had a few sessions with Xvim.
 That would require a lengthy wait, but it would make it easier to complain about Xvim's mentoring methods, since he wouldn't have to explain how he knew so much about the man already.
 It wasn't like he didn't have anything to amuse himself in the meantime – Zach was, if anything, even more enthusiastic about their combat magic practice sessions than Zorian was, insisting they meet up every day after classes.
 After two weeks of such practice, Zorian was not only able to weave a proper homing function into the magic missile spell, but also learned how to cast shield and flamethrower spells as well.
 He was keenly aware that his ability to cast such spells would amount to exactly zero against a human battlemage, but he also knew they weren't the only threats he faced.
 Those spells might buy him a second or two against a winter wolf or a troll, which could be the difference between life and death.

 Zach returned to classes the day after their first practice session, apparently completely recovered.
 For a guy that lost a good chunk of his memory, he was surprisingly exuberant.
 Zorian admired his fellow time traveler for his ability to maintain good cheer in poor circumstances, but Zach's attention grabbing behavior only made his inexplicable improvement in skill that much more noticeable.
 It was almost a repeat of the very first time he lived through this month, only instead of hanging out with Neolu and that other mystery girl, Zach was hanging out with him.
-Which, of course, made Zorian a target for every curious classmate that wanted to know how Zach suddenly got so good all of the sudden.
+Which, of course, made Zorian a target for every curious classmate that wanted to know how Zach suddenly got so good all of a sudden.

 "What am I supposed to tell them?" he asked Zach.
-They were both in the cafeteria, and he had noticed a couple of students glancing at him a bit too often, doubtlessly waiting for the chance to talk to him when Zach leaves.
+They were both in the cafeteria, and he had noticed a couple of students glancing at him a bit too often, doubtlessly waiting for the chance to talk to him when Zach left.
 "I can't exactly tell them you're a time traveler."

 "Why not?"
 Zach asked.
 "Time travel.
 It's what I say every time they ask me how I got this good."